When you Google the keyword “benefits of content marketing”, you notice that close to 1.3 billion blogs are fighting for the same keyword.

 80% of your readers don’t read your copy if you can’t get them to read your headlines – David Ogilvy

-Most companies fail to grab their prospect’s attention because their headlines never offer a benefit the prospect is looking for.
+Most of the content fails to grab the prospect’s attention because the headlines never offer the benefit the prospect is looking for:

 Are you helping your audience save time?